 Over-the-counter anti-inflammatory drugs (NSAIDs) like ibuprofen (Motrin) or naproxen (Aleve) may offer relief that’s fairly quick.
 OTC medications are more effective when your back pain is mostly from inflammation placing pressure on nerves and joints.

 Most instances of minor back pain result from strained muscles supporting the spine, meaning that any of the above remedies will likely be effective.
-However, if back pain lingers or becomes progressively worse, it’s time to see a back surgeon in Beverly Hills to determine the source of the pain and develop a more effective treatment plan.
+However, if back pain lingers or becomes progressively worse, it’s time to see a spine surgeon in Beverly Hills to determine the source of the pain and develop a more effective treatment plan.

 Learn more about treatment options for chronic back pain from Dr. Hyun Bae of The Spine Institute Center for Spinal Restoration.
 Dr. Bae can determine the cause of your back pain and help you identify the appropriate treatment for your condition and lifestyle.